cwqt/site/posts/2025-10-24-the-union-building-gives-me-the-creeps.md

 leave.

-Besides from a roof over your head, for £90/pm you can join _U+_, their residents membership, gaining access to staff-hosted community events, free laundy, additional spaces etc. Looking into their Instagram it reveals that such community events are primarily to the benefit of Vita Group: "pub crawls" route tenants between other nearby Vita Group owned buildings and bars and pizza nights source food in-house from Vita Group owned restaurants.
-The social life is a closed commercial loop with all funds flowing upwards rather than between the local economy.
-They do also seem to intersperse non-profit-seeking activities like painting, yoga or knitting every now and then... so that's cool I guess.
+Besides from a roof over your head, for £90/pm you can join _U+_, their residents membership - gaining access to staff-hosted community events, free laundry, additional spaces etc. Looking into their Instagram reveals that such community events are primarily to the benefit of Vita Group: "pub crawls" route tenants between other nearby Vita Group owned buildings and bars, pizza nights source food in-house from Vita Group owned restaurants.
+The social life is a closed loop with all funds flowing upwards rather than between the local economy.
+Though they do also seem to intersperse non-profit-seeking activities like painting, yoga or knitting every now and then... so that's cool I guess.

-What this comes across as to me, is a corporation mediating young people's social lives, and the community built within the building serving as a value add to shareholders.
-The friendships tenants form may be real and may outlast their tenancy but still, their formation is algorithmically engineered and extractive.
+This comes across to me as a corporation mediating young people's social lives and perhaps cynically, the community built within serves as a value add to shareholders.
+The friendships tenants form may be real and may outlast their tenancy, but still, their formation is algorithmically engineered and extractive.
 The commodification of community itself.
 U+NION offers the aesthetic of community while retaining all structural power - a multi-national corporation designs their social life to minimize churn and thus increase profits.

 Contrasted against history, previous generations of people formed communities